jayanth343/DAB/README.md

 # DAB
-DAB - Donate A Bite, a program connecting food donors to NGOs/social workers.
+DAB - Donate A Bite, is  a program connecting food donors to NGOs/social workers.
+It uses Flutter with google firebase as the database